zac-poe/ip-address-generation/README.md

 # Overview
 The purposes of these scripts are to generate additional IP addresses on a local machine.
-These IP addresses can be used for spoofing multiple hosts for tasks like performance load testing.
+These IP addresses can be used for tasks where multiple requesters are required, such as performance load testing.

 Note that usage of multiple IP addresses on a single machine may require temporarily disabling any local Firewalls.
 These are commonly part of antivirus suites.